sa6mwa/prokope/README.md

 The input "mission" can be a single task or a sprint, the method is the same, but with less effort and less planning time for tasks and more time-consuming for sprints, quartely planning, etc for obvious reasons.
-The idea is to learn in every iteration, meaning there is an After Action Review after every User Story or even task, not just after a two week sprint for example.
+The idea is to promote shared understanding, reflect, and learn in every iteration, meaning there is an After Action Review after every User Story or even task, not just after a two week sprint for example.
 The smallest team to use the method is a pair, two people, the philosophy is that there are to be no explicit individual work.
 Pair-programming or frequent dialogue and check-ins daily about your work is implicit for this method or the situational awareness assessment and After Action Review is of little use.

 Download [Prokope SVG](prokope.svg).